sygel-technology/sy-account-invoicing/bank_accounts_report/README.rst

 Bank Accounts Report
 ====================

-Choose which bank accounts will be displayed on invoice and sale order reports.
+Choose which bank accounts will be displayed and payment message on invoice and sale order reports.

 Installation